Understanding Seller’s Discretionary Earnings

 - Non-recurring items

-Non-recurring items are expenses that are relevant to the business yet have only occurred once and are very unlikely to occur again, and so therefore do not represent core business expenses.
+Non-recurring items are expenses that are relevant to the business but have only occurred once and are unlikely to occur again.
+They do not represent core business expenses.

-Examples of these types of expenses can include expenses like remodeling or legal fees and professional fees like business valuations and business broker fees.
-Because these costs are unique and improbable for the new owner, it is useful to add these values back while calculating SDE.
+Examples of these expenses include remodeling or legal fees, as well as professional fees like business valuations and business broker fees.
+Since these costs are unique and unlikely for the new owner, it is important to include them when calculating SDE.

 Also, understand what my business is worth after all the EBITDA adjustments have been made.